-Once the timer goes off, allow a natural release of five (5) minutes to occur.
+Once the timer goes off, allow a natural release of five minutes to occur.
 Now, remove the lid and give everything a good stir once more.

-Last, pour the brewed coffee into two (2) mugs and add the milk mixture to the coffee.
+Last, pour the brewed coffee into two mugs or four and add the milk mixture to the coffee.

 That's it, you recipe is done.
 Feel free to top the drink with anything you want.
 Personally, I like to use an amaretto whipped cream and ground cinnamon.

-Pumpkin Spice Latte Recipe Tips:
+Instant Pot Pumpkin Spice Latte Tips:

-The milk mixture can be strained, if needed, to remove extra spices and any lumps that may have sank to the bottom of the liner.
+- The milk mixture can be strained, if needed, to remove extra spices and any lumps that may have sank to the bottom of the liner.

-I've found, one the best ways to reduce the serving size while creating extra servings, is to simply pour the brewed coffee into the finished milk mixture.
-Then separate it out into multiple, four (4) to six (6) ounce coffee cups.
+- I've found, one the best ways to reduce the serving size while creating extra servings, is to simply pour the brewed coffee into the finished milk mixture.
+Then separate it out into multiple, four to six ounce coffee cups.
 This will, "double" the amount of servings in the recipe without having to double the ingredients.
 Hopefully, the way I explained this process makes sense.
 If not, feel free to leave a comment asking for clarification.

-Should you have any leftovers, you can store them in a sealed container in your fridge for up to three (3) days.
+- Should you have any leftovers, you can store them in a sealed container in your fridge for up to three days.
 However, you should be aware that the spices in the mixture will continue to, "steep."
 Steeping creates a more intense flavor.
 In other words, the longer it sits in the fridge to more potent the flavor will become.

-So, the calorie count on this drink is pretty rough.
+- So, the calorie count on this drink is pretty rough.
 You can reduce the calories and fat by using low fat milk as a substitute for both the milk and heavy cream in the recipe.
 Additionally, a low calorie sweetener can used in place of the sugar.